The Complete Guide to Arusha

 June to October (Dry Season):

-This is the peak tourist season, as this is the best time for safaris and other outdoor activities.
+This is the peak tourist season, as this is the best time for Tanzania safaris and other outdoor activities.
 The vegetation is thinner during these months, and it is very easy to see the wildlife because of the animals congregating at water points.
 Expect sunny days with cool evenings; temperatures are about 20-25°C in daytime.
-It is also high tourist season, which means one can expect to encounter a fairly great number of other tourists during this time thus boisterous social, with activities, and tours.
+It is also high tourist season, which means one can expect to encounter a fairly great number of other tourists during this time, thus boisterous social activities and tours.

 Short rains and hot seasons are from November to February